keithalewis/papers/probability.md

 measure_.

 ## Sample Space

-A sample space is just a set of what can possibly happen: heads or tails as the outcome of a coin toss, the integers from 1 to 6 as the outcomes of rolling a single die, the set of all sequences of not more than 280 characters as a model of possible Twitter tweets.
+A sample space is what can happen: heads or tails as the outcome of a coin toss, the integers from 1 to 6 as the outcomes of rolling a single die, the set of all sequences of not more than 280 characters as a model of possible Twitter tweets.